Technology and digital media are an integral part of our world today!

 - Teachers employing joint engagement gain insight about what their young learners do and do not understand, what they like and dislike, and so much more!
 These insights enable teachers to maximize each child’s learning experiences.

 - First, joint engagement is all about teachers following the lead of the learner, but it is important that you model appropriate technology use because the children will follow your lead!

-- As important as it is for you to model appropriate use, it is vital you encourage children to lead YOU as they make decisions about their play.
+- As important as it is for you to model appropriate use, it is vital that you encourage children to lead you as they make decisions about their play.

-- At times, it can be a struggle to let our young learners’ problem-solve their way through technology interactions but RESIST THE URGE to take over!
-Rather than reaching over to show a child how to answer a question, manipulate an object, etc., encourage children to try a few techniques on their own!
+- At times, it can be a struggle to let our young learners problem solve their way through technology interactions, but resist the urge to take over!
+Rather than reaching over to show a child how to answer a question, manipulate an object, and so on, encourage children to try a few techniques on their own!